CS-SI/SafeScale/doc/TENANTS.md

 }
 ```

-Here is the YAML equivalent of the example TOML configuration file :
+Here is the YAML equivalent of the TOML configuration file example:

 ```yaml
 tenants: